How to Get Scholarship to Study Abroad from Bangladesh

 Write something sharper:

-“During my undergraduate project on flood-resilient housing in northern Bangladesh, I saw how design decisions affect low-income communities.
-A master’s in sustainable architecture would help me develop practical, climate-aware housing models for flood-prone districts.”
+“During my undergraduate project on flood-resilient housing in northern Bangladesh, I saw how design choices affect low-income communities.
+A master’s in sustainable architecture would help me develop practical housing models for flood-prone districts.”

 See the difference?